plaura10/colonoscopy_objdetection/README.md

 ## 3. Model Evaluation 📊
 This module includes scripts and notebooks for:

-- Evaluating model performance on the validation and test splits
+- Evaluating model performance on the test set
 - Generating experimental logs and plots
 - Comparing YOLOv7, YOLOv11, and RT-DETR in realistic colonoscopy settings